-Attend this conference to forge valuable connections with peer research organizations and planning experts, and learn what is being done in terms of facility initiatives for the new directions in research work environments, space types, space utilization, systems, and costs – facility initiatives that address:
+Attend this conference to forge valuable connections with peer research organizations and planning experts, and learn what is being done in terms of facility initiatives for the new directions in lab design, research work environments, space types, space utilization, systems, and costs – facility initiatives that address these new realities:

-- Traditionally independent programs and space are converging
+- Traditionally independent research programs and space are converging

-- Lab renovations are on the rise; outdated labs don’t attract researchers nor are they truly collaborative
+- Lab renovations are on the rise; outdated labs won’t attract new recruits nor are they collaborative